Constraining hydrostatic mass bias of galaxy clusters with high-resolution X-ray spectroscopy: Introduction

 \section{Introduction}

 In the hierarchical structure formation scenario, galaxy clusters are believed to grow through mergers and continuous mass accretion through the cosmic-web of large-scale structures.
-These mergers and accretion events stir up the hot gas in the deep gravitational potential well of the cluster, generating large-scale motions \citep{vazza_etal09, vazza_etal11, miniati15}.
-Non-thermal pressure provided by these internal gas motions exerts an extra non-thermal pressure support to the intracluster medium (ICM) \citep{lau_etal09, battaglia_etal12, nelson_etal14, shi_etal14, shi_etal15}, introduces bias in the hydrostatic mass estimates of galaxy clusters \citep[e.g.,][]{rasia_etal06, nagai_etal07b, nelson_etal12, ettori_etal13}, and serves as one of the primary sources of systematic uncertainties in cluster-based cosmological constraints \citep[e.g.,][]{allen_etal08, vikhlinin_etal09, planck_XXIV15}.
-However, the nature of gas motions in galaxy clusters are still poorly understood.
-While there are indirect constraints on the level of gas motions through spatial fluctuations in thermal pressure \citep{schuecker_etal04} and X-ray surface brightness \citep{churazov_etal12}, direct observational constraints from emission lines are still missing, and only upper limits are available \citep{ota_etal07b, tamura_etal11, Sanders_etal13}.
+These mergers and accretion events stir up the hot gas in the deep gravitational potential well of the cluster, generating large-scale motions \citep{vazzaetal09, vazzaetal11, miniati14,miniati15}.
+Non-thermal pressure provided by these internal gas motions provides an extra non-thermal pressure support to the intracluster medium (ICM) \citep{lauetal09, battagliaetal12, nelsonetal14b, shietal14, shietal16}, introduces bias in the hydrostatic mass estimates of galaxy clusters \citep[e.g.,][]{rasiaetal06, nagaietal07b, nelsonetal12, ettorietal13}, and serves as one of the primary sources of systematic uncertainties in cluster-based cosmological constraints \citep{allenetal08, vikhlininetal09, planckXXIV16}.
+While there are indirect constraints on the level of gas motions through spatial fluctuations in thermal pressure \citep{schueckeretal04} and X-ray surface brightness \citep{churazovetal12,walkeretal15}, direct observational constraints from emission lines were missing, and only upper limits were available before the launch the Hitomi satellite (\citealp[and references therein]{otaetal07b, ota12}; \citealp[but see also]{sandersetal13, tamuraetal14} \citealp{liuetal15,otaetal16}).

-The upcoming ASTRO-H X-ray mission \citep{takahashi_etal14}, equipped with high energy resolution ($\sim 5$~eV) Soft X-ray Spectrometer (SXS) \citep{mitsuda_etal14}, will make the first direct measurement of bulk and turbulent gas motions, through shifting and broadening of the 6.7~keV \FeXXV K$\alpha$ line.
-These measurements will provide new insights into the physics of energy feedback from active galactic nuclei (AGN), dynamics of cluster mergers, and chemical enrichment of the ICM \citep{kitayama_etal14}.
-However, since the thermal and velocity structures of the ICM are rich and complex, interpretation of upcoming ASTRO-H measurements requires detailed cosmological simulations that include all relevant astrophysical processes.
+The Hitomi X-ray observatory \citep{takahashietal16,takahashietal14}, equipped with high energy resolution ($\sim 5$~eV) Soft X-ray Spectrometer (SXS) \citep{kelleyetal16, mitsudaetal14}, has made the first direct measurement of bulk and turbulent gas motions, through shifting and broadening of the 6.7~keV \FeXXV~K$\alpha$ line \citep{hitomi16, hitomi17a}.
+The Hitomi result is also consistent with the inferred levels of gas motions from Chandra analysis of X-ray surface brightness fluctuations \citep{zhuravlevaetal17} as well as predictions of hydrodynamical cosmological simulations that include the effects of both AGN (active galactic nuclei) bubbles and cluster mergers and accretion \citep{lauetal17, bournesijacki17}.